edytawrobel/practice-project/README.md

   I'd like it to be able to check its current position

   As a NASA Operator
-  So that I can ensure the rovers do not fall off a plateay I would like to restrict their movement when they reach its edge boundaries
+  So that I can ensure the rovers do not fall off a plateau I would like to restrict their movement when they reach its edge boundaries

   ```